 In 2008 the South African fruit industry took a decision to respond to the need to provide retailers and their consumers with assurances of fair labour practices in their supply base, by supporting the development of a single South African based ethical standard and programme that would meet all retailer requirements.
 Such a programme would aim to harmonise all ethical code requirements in order to assist growers with ethical labour practice compliance whilst minimizing costs.

-The ethical trade programme has now been formalized as the Sustainability Initiative of South Africa (SIZA), a not-for-profit membership based free standing organization which will be the custodian of an ethical and environmental standard and who will oversee the ethical trade and environmental initiatives.
+The ethical trade programme has been formalized in 2016 as the Sustainability Initiative of South Africa (SIZA), a not-for-profit membership based free standing organization which will be the custodian of an ethical and environmental standard and who will oversee the ethical trade and environmental initiatives for not only fruit anymore, but agriculture in South Africa.
 SIZA is open to producers, exporters, importers, retailers and other stakeholders across the supply chain.
-Membership fees are used to sustain SIZA, and support ongoing improvement of working conditions on farms through identifying needs and building local capacity to respond with appropriate interventions.
-SIZA focuses on development and building capacity and uses the verification process / audit as an indicator of need and continuous improvement.
+Membership fees are used to sustain SIZA and support ongoing improvement of working conditions and environmental assurance on farms through identifying needs and building local capacity to respond with appropriate interventions.
+SIZA focuses on development and building capacity and uses the verification process, farm visits in-between audit periods and the 3rd party audit as an indicator of need and continuous improvement.
 SIZA aims to provide growers with the tools to be self-regulated.

 The SIZA improvement process has been designed to ensure Ethical Trade and Environmental compliance from all suppliers in South-Africa.
 The goal is to have a commitment of continues improvement of labour and environmental conditions on all farms in a practical and comprehensive manner which has the potential to benefit businesses and impact positively on hundreds of thousands of employees.